 Do Your Research

 To avoid the situation described earlier, whereby you are left stranded in an unknown location with no means of transportation available, do your research.
 Google travel times for buses or any other transport you will use.
 Make sure it’s not a national holiday that day.
 Learn about local customs and laws, as those differ vastly depending on the location.
 You don’t want to end up in jail because of being inattentive.
+Understand the area and know if there is any safety equipment you should have on-hand for your trip.

 Stay in Touch